Fecal Direct Smear

 Principle

-Mixing a small amount of fresh faeces with a drop of saline or dilute iodine on a microscope slide presents the cysts and oocysts reasonably clearly, provided that the faeces is fresh or appropriately fixed.
-In fresh faeces and using saline, the trophozoites may be observed moving.
+Mixing a small amount of fresh feces with a drop of saline or dilute iodine on a microscope slide presents the cysts and oocysts reasonably clearly, provided that the faeces is fresh or appropriately fixed.
+In fresh feces and using saline, the trophozoites may be observed moving.

 Equipment